Coleman 234

 Coleman® Fuel Filler Cap Safety

-You should always use a new replacement fuel filler cap on your lantern and stove whenever possible.
-The original cap looks nice for display, but it may not be the best choice for use.
+You should always have a modern replacement fuel filler cap on your vintage lantern and stove when using it whenever possible.

-That cap was replaced in 1963, with a 3-piece design with "slots" on the inside intended to re-direct pressure down and away from danger.
+The cap was replaced in 1963 with a 3-piece design with "slots" on the inside intended to redirect pressure down and away from danger.
 This cap was called the Plamann cap (see patent).
-In 1970 an even safer cap was introduced, a one-piece unit, and that is the cap being sold to this day.
+In 1970 an even safer cap was introduced, a one-piece unit, and it is the same cap being sold today.

-* Special thanks to Alain C. of St. Hyacinthe, QC Canada to point out that Coleman Canada made 1-piece filler caps with a side pressure release hole in the early 1960s, and also used a Plamann-style 1-piece cap as early as 1965.
+* Special thanks to Alain C. of St. Hyacinthe, QC Canada for pointing out that Coleman Canada made 1-piece filler caps with a side pressure release hole in the early 1960s, and also used a Plamann-style 1-piece cap as early as 1965.

-An O-ring is round stock and is not intended to sit against the flat surfaces of the filler cap insert or fount.
+An O-ring is round stock and is not intended to sit against the flat surfaces of the filler cap, insert or fount.
 It can roll and/or flex during compression, causing an unwanted release of pressure and/or fuel.
-NEVER use an O-Ring in a filler cap.

 "The cap, however, needs to have some type of ventilation capacity in order to equalize the interior pressure of the tank with that of the exterior atmosphere as the cap is removed.
 If the cap is without a ventilation feature, then removal of the cap will create a sudden pressure surge causing a discharge of fuel in a stream-like manner." -Volz vs Coleman Co., Supreme Court of Arizona Dec 17, 1987